Pygmalion (play): Act Four

 Higgins, Pickering, and Eliza have returned from a ball.
 A tired Eliza sits unnoticed, brooding and silent, while Pickering congratulates Higgins on winning the bet.
-Higgins scoffs and declares the evening a "silly tomfoolery", thanking God it's over and saying that he had been sick of the whole thing for the last two months.
-Still barely acknowledging Eliza beyond asking her to leave a note for Mrs Pearce regarding coffee, the two retire to bed.
-Higgins returns to the room, looking for his slippers, and Eliza throws them at him.
-Higgins is taken aback, and is at first completely unable to understand Eliza's preoccupation, which aside from being ignored after her triumph is the question of what she is to do now.
-When Higgins does understand he makes light of it, saying she could get married, but Eliza interprets this as selling herself like a prostitute.
+Higgins scoffs and declares the evening a "silly tomfoolery", thanking God it's over, and saying that he had been sick of the whole thing for the last two months.
+Still barely acknowledging Eliza, beyond asking her to leave a note for Mrs Pearce regarding coffee, the two retire to bed.

+Higgins soon returns to the room, looking for his slippers, and Eliza throws them at him.
+Higgins is taken aback, and is at first completely unable to understand Eliza's preoccupation, which, aside from being ignored after her triumph, is the question of what she is to do now.
+When Higgins finally understands, he makes light of it, saying she could get married, but Eliza interprets this as selling herself like a prostitute.
 "We were above that at the corner of Tottenham Court Road."

-Finally she returns her jewelry to Higgins, including the ring he had given her, which he throws into the fireplace with a violence that scares Eliza.
+Finally she returns her jewellery to Higgins, including the ring he had given her, which he throws into the fireplace with a violence that scares Eliza.
 Furious with himself for losing his temper, he damns Mrs Pearce, the coffee, Eliza, and finally himself, for "lavishing" his knowledge and his "regard and intimacy" on a "heartless guttersnipe", and retires in great dudgeon.
 Eliza roots around in the fireplace and retrieves the ring.